isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publishing-benchmarks-on-cloud.md

     - Published using MicroService: No
 >[!NOTE]
 >
-> AEM Site creates a lot of page objects and keep flattening the same.
-For this reason it is advisable to not run multiple AEM Site publishing as it can clog the system.
+> AEM Site creates many page objects and keeps flattening the same.
+For this reason, it is advisable to not run multiple AEM Site publishings as it can clog the system.

 ### Native PDF Publishing